 Do Melatonin Gummies work?

 Melatonin is an essential hormone that helps regulate sleep cycles.
-It also has many other health benefits such as helping reduce stress, improving mood and even boosting immunity.
+It also has many other health benefits, such as helping reduce stress, improving mood, and boosting immunity.

-Taking melatonin orally can be tricky because it doesn’t always get absorbed properly.
-In fact, only around 20% of the dose reaches the bloodstream.
+Taking melatonin orally can be tricky because it isn’t always absorbed properly.
+Only around 20% of the dose reaches the bloodstream.

 Is Melatonin addictive?